elasticluster/elasticluster/docs/configure.rst

     order).
 If the cluster has no node in all these classes, then the first found node is used.

+``ssh_probe_timeout`` (optional; default: 5)
+    Maximum time (in seconds) to wait for the initial SSH connection to a node to be established.

+    This timeout is used during ``elasticluster start``: each of the nodes' IP addresses will be probed with an SSH connection until one responds; each attempt will time out after this number of seconds.
+If no attempt succeeds within ``start_timeout`` seconds (see below), then the node is marked as "down" and skipped in the ``elasticluster setup`` phase.

+    You may want to increase this parameter only in case the TCP round-trip-time to the cluster is terribly slow.

+``start_timeout`` (optional; default: 300)
+    Only used when running ``elasticluster start``: maximum time (in seconds) to wait for nodes to be up and running.
+A node is considered "up and running" if ElastiCluster can open an SSH connection to it.

+    Nodes that are not up and running after this interval has elapsed, will be ignored in the following ``elasticluster setup`` phase.
+    If not enough nodes of any class are available (see ``<class>_nodes_min``), then ``elasticluster start`` aborts with
+    an error.

+    Sensible values for this parameter vary much depending on the cloud provider and the size of the cluster.
+The default value is 600 seconds (10 minutes), which is normally enough for clusters up to a few tens of nodes running on public commercial cloud providers, but may need to be increased for larger clusters.

 ``thread_pool_max_size`` (optional)
     Maximum number of Python worker threads to create for starting VMs in parallel.
 Default is 10.